JoseRoca/AfxNova/docs/Windows/WIndows Controls/MSHFLXGD.md

 ```
 ---

-### OLEDragEnter
+### OLEDragOver

-Fired when an object is dragged in to the bounds of an element that is acting as the drop target.
+Occurs when an object is dragged into the bounds of an element that is acting as the drop target,

 ```
-FUNCTION OLEDragEnter
+FUNCTION LEDragOver (BYVAL pData AS Afx_IVBDataObject PTR PTR, BYVAL Effect AS LONG PTR, _ BYVAL iButton AS SHORT PTR, BYVAL iShift AS SHORT PTR, BYVAL x AS SINGLE PTR, BYVAL y AS SINGLE PTR, _ BYVAL iState AS SHORT PTR) AS HRESULT
 ```
 ---